shashvat1709/Flipkart-Angular/README.md

-Flipkart Clone – Angular Project
-This project is a frontend e-commerce application built using Angular.
-It replicates the core flow of Flipkart, including product listing, cart management, search functionality, and a responsive user interface.
-The project is structured using Angular components, services, and routing to keep everything modular and easy to maintain.
-Angular Structure

-Component-based architecture for better reusability.

-Separate components for header, navbar, product listing, product details, search, cart, and categories.

-Organized folder structure to maintain clean code.

-Routing and Navigation

-Angular Router is used for smooth navigation.

-Includes routes such as home, product details page, and cart page.

-Navigation works without page reload.

-Product Handling

-Product list displayed through reusable components.

-Product details route with dynamic IDs.

-JSON used for mock data, which can be replaced later with an actual backend API.

-Add to Cart Functionality

-Add, remove, and update items in the cart.

-Cart saved in localStorage to preserve data on refresh.

-Cart item count shown in the navbar.

-Search Feature

-Search bar with instant suggestions.

-Suggestions display both product name and image.

-Filtered search results shown dynamically.

-Services

-ProductService for loading product data.

-CartService for managing cart actions.

-Shared services used for communication across components.

-Responsive UI

-Works on desktop, tablet, and mobile screens.

-Uses Bootstrap / NgBootstrap for styling and carousel.

-Clean and simple layout similar to real e-commerce websites.
-Tech Stack
+📦 Flipkart Clone – Angular Project

+This is a frontend e-commerce web application built using Angular.
+It replicates Flipkart-like features such as product listing, search suggestions, cart management, and routing.
+The project is fully component-based and easy to extend.

+🚀 Features
+🔹 Angular Structure
+Component-based architecture for reusability
+Separate components for:
+Header
+Navbar
+Product listing
+Product details
+Cart
+Categories
+Search
+Well-organized folder structure

+🔹 Routing & Navigation

+Smooth navigation using Angular Router
+Routes include:
+/home
+/product/:id
+/cart
+No page reload during navigation (SPA behavior)

+🔹 Product Handling

+Product list displayed using reusable components Dynamic product details page using route parameters JSON used as mock backend (can be replaced with API later)

+🔹 Add to Cart
+Add, remove
+Cart stored in localStorage to persist after refresh Cart count displayed in the navbar

+🔹 Search Functionality

+Live search suggestions
+Suggestions include product name + image
+Filters results dynamically as you type

+🔹 UI & Responsiveness

+Clean and minimal layout
+Uses Bootstrap / NgBootstrap
+Carousel included on the homepage

+🛠️ Tech Stack
 Angular 9
 TypeScript
+RxJS
 Bootstrap / NgBootstrap

-RxJS

-LocalStorage for cart persistence
+LocalStorage